ory/docs/website/versioned_docs/version-oryOS.9/hydra/index.md

 to the login endpoint alongside with a challenge that contains important request information.
 The login endpoint (todo24.com/login) authenticates the user as usual, e.g. by username & password, session cookie or other means.
 Upon successful authentication, the login endpoint redirects the user back to ORY Hydra.
-Next, ORY Hydra needs the user's consent for which the user agent is redirected to the consent endpoint (todo24.com/consent) where the user is asked for consent: *"Do you want to grant MyCoolAnalyticsApp read & write access to all your todo lists?
-[Yes] [No]"*.
-Once the user clicks *Yes* and gives consent, the consent endpoint redirects back to ORY Hydra which then validates the request and finally issues the access, refresh, and ID tokens.
+Next, ORY Hydra needs the user's consent for which the user agent is redirected to the consent endpoint (todo24.com/consent) where the user is asked for consent: _"Do you want to grant MyCoolAnalyticsApp read & write access to all your todo lists?
+[Yes][no]"_.
+Once the user clicks _Yes_ and gives consent, the consent endpoint redirects back to ORY Hydra which then validates the request and finally issues the access, refresh, and ID tokens.

 You can validate the access tokens which are sent to your API directly at ORY Hydra, or use an Identity & Access Proxy